tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The sequence number for this record.

 length
-: Identical to the version field in a TLS 1.3 record.
+: Identical to the length field in a TLS 1.3 record.

 fragment
-: Identical to the version field in a TLS 1.3 record.
+: Identical to the fragment field in a TLS 1.3 record.

    DTLS uses an explicit sequence number, rather than an implicit one, carried in the sequence_number field of the record.
 Sequence numbers